SteveLasker/azure-docs/articles/container-registry/container-registry-consuming-public-content.md

               --query credentials.passwords[0].value)
 ```

-## Create the `hello-world` image from the public registry
+### Create and maintain a `hello-world` image using ACR Tasks

-As we're simulating a public registry, which could be docker hub, we provide credentials in the form of docker login within the `acr-task.yaml`.
-Since the registry is an ACR, we use the token created above.
-However, this same pattern may be used to pass docker credentials to docker hub.
+Simulating a public registry, which could be docker hub, provide credentials using [acr task credentials][acr-task-credentials].
+Since the registry is an ACR, use the token created above.
+The [acr task credentials][acr-task-credentials] may be used to pass docker credentials to any registry, including Docker Hub.

 Within the `acr-task.yaml`, we deploy the newly built image to ACI.
 The resource group was created above.
 By calling `az container create` with only a difference in the `image:tag`, the same instance is used.